HelsinkiUniCollab/WeatherBasedRecommender/README.md

 [![CD](https://github.com/HelsinkiUniCollab/WeatherbasedRecommender/actions/workflows/cd.yml/badge.svg?branch=main)](https://github.com/HelsinkiUniCollab/WeatherbasedRecommender/actions/workflows/cd.yml)
 [![Codecov](https://codecov.io/github/HelsinkiUniCollab/WeatherBasedRecommender/branch/main/graph/badge.svg?token=RU4KTLCO85)](https://codecov.io/github/HelsinkiUniCollab/WeatherBasedRecommender)

 The purpose of this project is to develop an application that provides users with personalized recommendations for points of interest and routes in Helsinki.
-It takes into consideration the current weather conditions to enhance the generated suggestions.
+It takes into consideration the current and forecasted weather conditions to enhance the generated suggestions.

+Application can be accessed here: [Weather-Based Recommender](http://128.214.253.51:3000/)

+Video introduction of the project: [Part 1](https://www.youtube.com/watch?v=XcDnT0qbQh8) | Part 2

 This application is being created as part of the software [engineering course](https://github.com/HY-TKTL/TKT20007-Ohjelmistotuotantoprojekti/) at the [University of Helsinki](https://www.helsinki.fi/fi).

-Application can be accessed here: [Weather-Based Recommender](http://128.214.253.51:3000/)

 [License](/LICENSE)